vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 * **JSON Mode**: Ensures the model always outputs valid JSON, making it seamless for applications to parse responses.
 * **Reproducible Outputs**: Introducing a seed parameter allows for consistent outputs, lending a deterministic nature to what is an inherently probabilistic process.
 This is a game-changer for building trust in AI applications.
 Will be good to see competitors follow suit.
-* **Assistant API**: The model now excels at function calling, allowing developers to incorporate specialized assistant functions into their applications, such as a Code Interpreter capable of coding and file generation within a sandbox environment.
+* **Improved Function Calling**: Instead of calling one function at a time to model, you can instead combine all requests into a single prompt

 ### Enriched World Knowledge and Modalities